That which you are seeking is seeking you.

 Transformation is Personal and Communal

 Kim Mulder is a wife and mother of four who is very active in her own faith community in West Michigan and is a participant in Dominican Center’s spirituality programs.
 Kim reflects that Catholic “things,” such as Lectio Divina and saints are new for her, and yet she has found Dominican Center to be a great resource for her spiritual life.
-I recently spoke with her about her experiences here.
+She recently spoke about her experiences at Dominican Center.

 Kim: I’ve known about Dominican Center for quite a few years.
 I had a friend who had a spiritual director here, and my husband liked to come here for retreat days.
 They both encouraged me to contact you.

-Kim: I was at a pivotal point in my life, deciding if I should pursue a Master’s in Social Work or become a spiritual director.
+Kim: I was at a pivotal point in my life, deciding if I should pursue a master’s degree in social work or become a spiritual director.
 Foundations is a course that many people take to deepen their spirituality; it was a course that allowed me to explore my options.

 Kim: I made connections with a community that was both comforting and exciting.
 As we read the Christian mystics, I found words that moved me.
 The biggest change that blessed me was discovering centering prayer in the book, The Cloud of Unknowing.
 It made me much more contemplative.

-The hallmark spiritual formation programs at Dominican Center include Foundations in Spirituality, Spiritual Companioning, and the Called to Be a Spiritual Director Practicum.
+The hallmark spiritual formation programs at Dominican Center include Foundations in Spirituality and the Spiritual Director Practicum.
 It is wonderful to see how God’s mercy is at work in our participants' lives as they experience our programs and contemplative prayer.